-A pipeline consists of datasets and algorithmic modules, which you connect.
+A pipeline consists of datasets and analytical components, which you connect.
 Pipelines have many uses: you can make a pipeline that trains a single model, or one that trains multiple models.
 You can create a pipeline that makes predictions in real time or in batch, or make a pipeline that only cleans data.
 Pipelines let you reuse your work and organize your projects.

 A valid pipeline has these characteristics:

-- Modules can only connect to either datasets or other modules.
+- components can only connect to either datasets or other components.

-- All input ports for modules must have some connection to the data flow.
+- All input ports for components must have some connection to the data flow.

-- All required parameters for each module must be set.
+- All required parameters for each component must be set.